novalis78/codeigniter-base-model/README.md

 Installation/Usage
 ------------------

-Download and drag the MY\_Model.php file into your _application/core_ folder.
+Download and drag the MyModel.php file into your app/Models folder.
 CodeIgniter will load and initialise this class automatically for you.

-Extend your model classes from `MY_Model` and all the functionality will be baked in automatically.
+Extend your model classes from `MyModel` and all the functionality will be baked in automatically.

 Naming Conventions
 ------------------

-This class will try to guess the name of the table to use, by finding the plural of the class name.
+This class will assume your database table name from the class name.

 For instance:

-    class Post_model extends MY_Model { }
+    class PostModel extends MyModel { }

-...will guess a table name of `posts`.
-It also works with `_m`:
+...will guess a table name of `post`.

-    class Book_m extends MY_Model { }

-...will guess `books`.

 If you need to set it to something else, you can declare the _$\_table_ instance variable and set it to the table name:

-    class Post_model extends MY_Model
+    class PostModel extends MyModel
     {
         public $_table = 'blogposts';
     }

 Some of the CRUD functions also assume that your primary key ID column is called _'id'_.
 You can overwrite this functionality by setting the _$primary\_key_ instance variable:

-    class Post_model extends MY_Model
+    class PostModel extends MyModel
     {
         public $primary_key = 'post_id';
     }